mdalhlke/recipeReccomendation/README.md

 ### This Repo

-This repo provides the backend recipe reccomendation portion of Daily Bites.
+This repo provides the backend recipe recommendation portion of Daily Bites.
 However instead of Python Flask, this version is coded Node.js.